27 Things I’m Not Buying in 2026

 Freebies That Aren’t Actually Free

-Those tote bags, branded water bottles, and random merch always seem harmless until you remember you only got them because you spent more than you planned.
+Those branded tote bags, water bottles, and random merch seem harmless… until you realize you didn’t actually “get” them for free — you basically paid for them with extra shopping.

 Purses, tote bags, keychains, and accessories that duplicate each other